leander006/FlightsAndSearchService/README.md

 ## Project Setup

-      - Clone the project
+``      - Clone the project
-      - Execite `npm install` on the same path as of your root directory of the downloaded project
+      - Execite`npm install`on the same path as of your root directory of the downloaded project
-      - Create a `.env` file inside your root directory and add following environment variable
+      - Create a`.env`file inside your root directory and add following environment variable
-            - `PORT:3000`
+            -`PORT:3000`      - Inside the`src/config`create file with`config.json` and add following code
-      - Inside the `src/config` create file with `config.json` and add following code to it in form of json
+to it in form of json

 ```
 {
   "development": {